Tommybss/Calculate_Calling_Minuties/README.md

-# References
+# References for each .vb

-Calc_Minutes - This code will allow the user to select if they are calling in the morning, at night or at an off-peak time which is associatied with specific money coded in the .vb.
-This will ask for the user input and caluclate based off the input
+Each .vb was actually its own application.
+Since these are all smaller applications, I combined all of my code into this repo to save time and space.
+Please see each category below to see what the code is doing.

+  Arrays.vb - This code will allow the users to randomly generate or enter numbers using a text field.
+The user will then be able to find the high and low range off all the values that were entered.
+The user can also sort and find the average of each array that is stored.

+  BankCharges.vb - This code will let users enter a value to start with and then enter their charges as they occur.
+The application will then take the numbers that were entered to calucate the users balance.

+  FenceCost.vb - This code will let users enter a number for a side of a fence.
+This application will assume the fence is sqaure and do calculations accordingly.

+  FenceCost_With_Two_Inputs.vb - This code will let users enter a number for the side (width and length) for a fence.
+This application will assume the opposite side of the fence is = to the side you entered and do calucations accordingly.

+  LongDistanceCalls.vb - This code will allow users to enter random number of minutes and do calucations based on the time of the day.

-Calc_Dollar_CHange - This code will allow the user to input an amount in $ and it will take that amount and break it down in the most efficent way using Dollars, Quarters, Dimes, Nickles and Pennies
+  MakingChange.vb - This code will allow users to enter any $ amount value and it will make change based on calucations I created in the code.

-Calc_Fence_Cost - This code will allow the user to input the dimensions of 1 side.
-Assuming the fence is a perfect square, the perimiter is then calculated base on the suer input x4.
-This fence price is hard coded and will spit out a cost in $.

-Calc_Fence_Width_Length - This code will ask user to input Length and Width and deterimne the total length (assuming the corresponding length and width is the same).
-This will then determine the cost based in $.
+This change is relatvie and should always calucate based on the lowest $ amount.

-Calc_Check_Amount - This code will calulate the check amount upon user input
+  RollingDice.vb - This code will simulate rolling dice